Augmented Images in ARCore lets you build AR apps that can respond to 2D images in the user's environment, such as posters or product packaging.

-- ARCore can track up to 20 images simultaneously in the environment, but it cannot track multiple instances of the same image.
+ARCore tracks up to 20 images simultaneously in the user's environment off-camera and on-camera, but does not track multiple instances of the same image.

 Tips for selecting reference images